 StorytellingPR is now three!

-Mim Black joined Storytelling in May 2015 and became a full time member of the team in May 2017.
+Mim Black joined Storytelling in May 2015 and went full time in May 2017.
 Mim has worked in some shape or form at Summerhall since 2011 – and has spent many hundreds of hours watching fringe shows.
 In 2017, she also started heading down to Adelaide for the Fringe.

 “Miriam combines the fierce get-it-done-ness that you want in your PR with an intuitive and sensitive approach to the process of matching artists with the right audiences and tastemakers.
 She’s super smart and super cool.
 She’s enthusiastic and she’s savvy.
 She loves what she does and she loves her clients.
 I work with her whenever I can.”

 Deanna Fleysher – performer, director, clown, hero, heroine.

 “If Absolutely Fabulous ever created a publicity guru, it would be Miriam Attwood.
 She has the panache.
 She has the connections.
 She has the glam.
 But unlike her potential Ab Fab version, Mim is real, and she cares a lot about the artists she works with.
 She is passionate and puts her heart into the projects she is working on.
 You always feel like you have a giant team of sassy cheerleaders in the audience when she comes to your shows.”

 Barnie Duncan – numero Juan performer